-This combined Form 10-Q is filed separately by three registrants: New Mountain Finance Holdings, L.L.C., New Mountain Finance Corporation and New Mountain Finance AIV Holdings Corporation (collectively, the "New Mountain Finance Registrant(s)" or the "Registrant(s)").
+This combined Form 10-Q is filed separately by three registrants: New Mountain Finance Holdings, L.L.C., New Mountain Finance Corporation and New Mountain Finance AIV Holdings Corporation (collectively, the "New Mountain Finance Registrant(s)").
 Information contained herein relating to any New Mountain Finance Registrant is filed by such registrant solely on its own behalf.
 Each New Mountain Finance Registrant makes no representation as to information relating exclusively to the other registrants.